Saturday, August 29, 2015

 During the 1920's Capone's warehouses were raided by the police 137 times, eager to seize their inventory of illegal alcohol.
 There were only a few items found on every single raid and it was not alcohol.
 It was cases of the "Capone Family Secret" Soda.
 After 80+ years the "Secret" Soda was finally made public, so families can enjoy great sodas, while experiencing a piece of history.

-My first thought before I opened the bottle is that this secret family recipe is protected!
-I imagined Vinnie Drucci, Bugs Moran, Hymie Weiss and other either fighting for or protecting the secret.
+My first thought before I opened the bottle was that this secret family recipe is protected!
+I imagined Vinnie Drucci, Bugs Moran, Hymie Weiss, and others either fighting for or protecting the secret.
 I guess I should just open the bottle and get an idea of the Family Secret.

 Ingredients: Carbonated Water, Sugar, Caramel Color, Sodium Benzoate (Preservative), Natural Flavor, and Citric Acid